-- Keep the locker in order - NOT give their locker combination out to another student - Keep locker contents limited to materials that are needed for school, lunches and personal items that the student is legally entitled to possess - Refrain from decorating the outside of any locker - Refrain from damaging the locker in any way clothes must be locked in the locker during class.
+- Keep the locker in order - NOT give their locker combination out to another student - Keep locker contents limited to materials that are needed for school, lunches and personal items that

+- the student is legally entitled to possess - Refrain from decorating the outside of any locker - Refrain from damaging the locker in any way

+Students are required to purchase a padlock for the gym locker during registration.
+It is the student's responsibility to make sure that gym uniforms, gym shoes, and socks are locked in the gym locker.
+Street clothes must be locked in the locker during class.
 Articles of clothing or other items left on the floor or bench will be discarded each month.
 Whether lost or stolen, the student must purchase a new uniform.
 All gym uniforms must have the student's name clearly printed on the shorts and shirt.